webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 }
 ```

-And with that we get shaded circles
+And with that we get shaded circles:

 {{{example url="../webgpu-vertex-buffers-per-vertex-colors.html"}}}

 ## <a id="a-default-values"></a>Attributes in WGSL do not have to match attributes in JavaScript

-Above in WGSL we declared the `perVertexColor` attribute as a `vec3f` like this
+Above in WGSL we declared the `perVertexColor` attribute as a `vec3f` like this:

 ```wgsl
 struct Vertex {